Aik Nayee Cinderella: Production

 The drama series Aik Nayee Cinderella (her love was not a fairytale) was written by Faiza Iftikhar and directed by Haissam Hussain.
-It is a production of A & B entertainment.
+It is a production of A & B Entertainment.
 Maya Ali and Osman Khalid Butt were selected to be the protagonists of the series; Faizan Khawaja and Eshita Mehboob were also selected to be in leading roles and Saba Hameed was selected to be the antagonist.
 The series also focuses on the novel of Cinderella.
 The drama was shot in the beautiful areas of Nathia Gali, Pakistan, because of which many people were attracted to the show.

-On 13 October 2012 the show finally debuted for its first episode on Geo TV, the show had gain much response from the audience and it was among the top dramas of Pakistan, with the total of 19 episodes the series ended on 13 March 2013.
-Because of its immense popularity the show aired on another Pakistani Channel Geo Kahani will soon air in India on channel Zee Zindagi.
+On 13 October 2012, the show finally debuted for its first episode on Geo TV, the show gained great response from the audience and it was among the top dramas of Pakistan.
+With a total of 19 episodes, the series ended on 13 March 2013.
+Because of its immense popularity the show aired on another Pakistani Channel, Geo Kahani.
+It will soon air in India on channel Zee Zindagi.
 Also, a dhivehi dub of the same drama series was aired on Television Maldives.